Sharakai/useReduxObservableEpic/README.md

+### 🚧 WORK IN PROGRESS - Expect breaking changes.
+Use at your own risk. 🚧

+---

 ![useEpic logo](./logo/use-redux-observable-epic-small.png)
 # useReduxObservableEpic

 React hooks to integrate [Redux-Observable] Epics into a [React] component's lifecycle.

-Provides access to the Redux-Observable actions observable, state observable, and dependencies, within the context of a React component.
+Provides access to the Redux-Observable actions and state observables and dependencies within the context of a React component.

 ## Purpose